LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 and take care to move one at a time, monsters don't care about each other and all move at once, sometimes brutally colliding by accident.

-When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
+When a hero bumps into a monster or a monster attacks the hero, melee combat occurs.
 Heroes and monsters running into one another (with the `Shift` or `Control` key) do not inflict damage, but change places.
 This gives the opponent a free blow, but can improve the tactical situation